j4w8n/supakit/README.md

 `yarn add supakit`

 ## Setup
 Create an `.env` file in the root of your project, with your `PUBLIC_SUPABASE_URL` and `PUBLIC_SUPABASE_ANON_KEY` values; and/or ensure these are set on your deployment platform.

 ## Bare Minimum
-After setup, the following code will get you going.
-For more reading and options, checkout out the sections further below.
+After setup, the code in this section will get you working.
+For more reading and options, checkout the sections further below.

 ### Setup server hooks
-This takes care of cookies, setting `event.locals`, and authenticating your server-side client.
+This takes care of cookies, setting `event.locals`, and authenticating Supakit's built-in Supabase server client.

 ```js
 /* hooks.server.ts */